ASafi99/iot-dashboard/README.md

 - [X] Display data from Switch widgets in real time
 - [X] Be able to change a Switch widgets state to on/off which must reflect to the respective device.
 - [X] User accounts with different roles and permissions (Dashboard Admin, Owner, User)
+- [X] Admin is able to choose which  share and not share configured devices with users accounts created
 - [ ] Time-based trigger functionality for switch widget
 - [ ] Alarm functionality for sensors (once max allowable value is exceeded)
 - [ ] Time-series graph widget for sensors types